Splitting, Splicing and Projection in BPD Personalities

 simultaneously shared by and identical with your Borderline's.
 Due

-to the Borderline's narcissism, there's only enough space in this
+to innate narcissism in all Borderlines, there's only enough space

-relationship for one personality to exist~ never two.
+in this relationship for one personality to exist~

 every Borderline who phones me for help, states: "I've done